 The bottom line: EIP’s reports spur action, hold polluters and governments accountable, and solve pressing environmental problems.
 For example, EIP’s investigations into questionable travel spending helped force the resignation of EPA Administrator Scott Pruitt in July 2018.
 Our 2016 report, “Don’t Drink the Water,” inspired federal funding for the construction of a new water filtration plant for a lower-income Latino community in Bruni, Texas, south of San Antonio.
 EIP also helped to halt the construction of what would have been North America’s largest trash-burning incinerator, in South Baltimore, in 2016.

 Recent Investigative Reports

-Summary: During a time of cuts to the U.S. EPA and claims by the Trump Administration that state environmental agencies would pick up the slack, EIP found that state pollution control programs have often been slashed even more than at the federal level.
-We examined state budget records from 2008 to 2018 and found that 30 states cut funding and 40 reduced staffing at their environmental agencies, including in the oil boom states of Texas and Pennsylvania.
+Summary: During a time of deep cuts to the U.S. EPA and claims by the Trump Administration that state environmental agencies would pick up the slack, EIP found that state pollution control programs have often been slashed even more than at the federal level.
+We examined state budget records from 2008 to 2018 and found that 30 states cut funding and 40 reduced staffing at their environmental agencies, including by reducing oversight and inspection staff in the oil boom states of Texas and Pennsylvania.